-Elsabé van der Colff has a background in digital marketing including blogging, social media and web development.
-Alongside this, she has been working in the creative arts for the past 18 years.
-She toured the country in a musical theatre company for 3 years leading in acting, singing and dancing and performs as a singer and songwriter under the alias Lily Green.
-After being the principal photographer and graphic designer for MMX Advertising since 2005, she has actively been involved in social media marketing, setting the stage for her new role in Abbey Road Institute Johannesburg.
+Elsabé van der Colff has a background in Digital Marketing including blogging, social media, and Web Development.
+Alongside this, she has been working in the Creative Arts for the past 18 years.
+She toured the country in a Musical Theatre company for 3 years leading in acting, singing, dancing, while she also performs as a singer and songwriter under the alias Lily Green.
+After being the principal photographer and Graphic Designer for MMX Advertising since 2005, she has actively been involved in social media marketing, setting the stage for her new role in Abbey Road Institute Johannesburg.

-Thando’s career started at Music House KZN studio, where he began as an intern and moved up to assistant engineer only 6 months later.
+Thando’s career started at Music House KZN Studio, where he began as an intern and moved up to Assistant Engineer only 6 months later.
 He then moved to Johannesburg to further his expertise and joined the team at Mastermax Productions.
-This is where he has refined his skills, working with the country’s top and international award-winning artists like Khuli Chana, Naima Kay, Robbie Malinga, Junior Mambazo.
-As well as sessions with Lebo M on the African choir songs of the Lion King 2019 remake.
-He currently works as the studio engineer and manager at Mastermax Productions.
-Thando Magwaza will oversee the day to day running of the studio and technical support required by our students as Studio Technical Manager here at Abbey Road Institute Johannesburg.
+This is where he has refined his skills, (no comma) working with the country’s Top and International Award-Winning Artists like Khuli Chana, Naima Kay, Robbie Malinga, and Junior Mambazo.
+He has also been part of (As well as) sessions with Lebo M on the African choir songs of the Lion King 2019 remake.
+He currently works as the Studio Engineer and Manager at Mastermax Productions.
+Thando Magwaza (will) oversees the day to day running of the studio and Technical support required by our students as Studio Technical Manager here at Abbey Road Institute Johannesburg.

-Geo has taught sound engineering, both full time and as a freelancer as well as being industry chair at AFDA for music for the past 3 years.
-Alongside this, he has conducted masterclasses for postgraduate students in film music and sound over the last 7 years.
+Geo has taught Sound Engineering, both full-time and as a freelancer.
+He has also been an Industry chair at AFDA for Music for the past 3 years.
+Alongside this, he has conducted Masterclasses for Postgraduate students in Film Music and Sound over the last 7 years.

 Not only has Geo been involved in the judge’s panel of events like the SAFTAs but he has also been the CEO of Insomnia Studios since 2015.
-He has mentored a number of composers and sound engineers in their journey to become industry professionals.
+He has mentored a number of composers and Sound Engineers on their journey to become industry professionals.
 Many of his students have excelled in their craft and have become successful in their own careers.
-Currently, he is also running the Insomnia Studios Team in Sound and Music post-production as well as running our Institute as Campus Manager.
+Currently, he is also running the Insomnia Studios Team in Sound and Music Post-Production as well as running our Institute as Campus Manager.

-Tim Lengfeld is one of South Africa’s most prolific mastering engineers.
-German-born and African raised, Tim has been working in the South African music industry for more than 20 years.
-He has a mile-long rap-sheet of more than 1000 albums including artists such as Mumford and Sons, Fokofpolisiekar, Freshlyground, Joshua na die Reen, Spoegwolf, Kyle Shepherd, aKing, and Dizu Plaatjies.
-With an immense amount of experience and 15 SAMA (South African Music Awards) winning albums under his belt we are privileged to have him as one of our regular lecturers.
+Tim Lengfeld is one of South Africa’s most prolific Mastering Engineers.
+German-born and African raised, Tim has been working in the South African Music Industry for more than 20 years.
+He has a mile-long rap-sheet of more than 1000 albums, including artists such as Mumford and Sons, Fokofpolisiekar, Freshlyground, Joshua na die Reen, Spoegwolf, Kyle Shepherd, aKing, and Dizu Plaatjies.
+With an immense amount of experience and 15 SAMAs (South African Music Awards) winning albums under his belt, we are privileged to have him as one of our regular lecturers.
 His mastering philosophy includes an emphasis on quality control and listening with a fresh ear.
-He has a preference for analogue equipment and refining the mix rather than dominating it.
-Tim has been teaching since 2016 and enjoys introducing students to the realities and techniques of mastering through scenarios from his daily studio work.
+He has a preference for analog equipment and refining the mix rather than dominating it.
+Tim has been teaching since 2016 and enjoys introducing students to the realities and techniques of Mastering through scenarios from his daily Studio work.

 The curriculum is fantastic, extremely comprehensive, contemporary and relevant to today’s industry.